Dirac large numbers hypothesis: Later developments and interpretations

-Dirac's theory has inspired and continues to inspire a significant body of scientific literature in a variety of disciplines.
+Dirac's theory has inspired and continues to inspire a significant body of scientific literature in a variety of disciplines, with it sparking off many speculations, arguments and new ideas in terms of applications.
 In the context of geophysics, for instance, Edward Teller seemed to raise a serious objection to LNH in 1948 when he argued that variations in the strength of gravity are not consistent with paleontological data.
 However, George Gamow demonstrated in 1962 how a simple revision of the parameters (in this case, the age of the Solar System) can invalidate Teller's conclusions.
 The debate is further complicated by the choice of LNH cosmologies: In 1978, G. Blake argued that paleontological data is consistent with the "multiplicative" scenario but not the "additive" scenario.
 Arguments both for and against LNH are also made from astrophysical considerations.
 For example, D. Falik argued that LNH is inconsistent with experimental results for microwave background radiation whereas Canuto and Hsieh argued that it is consistent.
 One argument that has created significant controversy was put forward by Robert Dicke in 1961.
 Known as the anthropic coincidence or fine-tuned universe, it simply states that the large numbers in LNH are a necessary coincidence for intelligent beings since they parametrize fusion of hydrogen in stars and hence carbon-based life would not arise otherwise.

 Various authors have introduced new sets of numbers into the original "coincidence" considered by Dirac and his contemporaries, thus broadening or even departing from Dirac's own conclusions.
 Jordan (1947) noted that the mass ratio for a typical star (specifically, a star of the Chandrasekhar mass, itself a constant of nature, approx. 1.44 solar masses) and an electron approximates to 1060, an interesting variation on the 1040 and 1080 that are typically associated with Dirac and Eddington respectively.
-(The physics defining the Chandrasekhar mass produces a ratio that is the −3/2 power of the gravitational fine-structure constant, 10−40.)
+(The physics defining the Chandrasekhar mass produces a ratio that is the −3/2 power of the gravitational fine-structure constant (analogous to the electromagnetic fine-structure constant), 10−40.)